 The proposer delivered a presentation highlighting the need for a Market Back Up Price as a replacement for any Imbalance Price that fails to circulate rather than solely the Imbalance Settlement Price.
 The proposer went through a number of examples to support the above and confirmed that this waterfall approach worked very well.

 A discussion took place assessing other options.
-A Generator Member stated that the reference to a weighted average approach in the proposal explanation was inaccurate..
-The philosophy of the proposal would be that an average would always be done over six 5 minute periods with the Market Back Up Price replacing any missing 5 minute prices.
+DSU alternate noted the need for wording such as “as applicable to the relevant imbalance pricing period” to be included in section E.5 as the Market Back Up Price is on a 30 minute, as opposed to 5 minute time period.
+A Generator Member stated that the reference to a weighted average approach in the proposal explanation was inaccurate.
+The philosophy of the proposal would be that an average would always be done over six 5 minute periods with the Market Back Up Price replacing any missing 5 minute prices and so use of the word “weighted” was not required.
 A system impact assessment was called for, noting that the change would have to cater for the outcomes of different 5 minute periods failing with a decision to subsequently be informed by this assessment.

 Decision